ABUSE AND DEPENDENCE

 To reduce the abuse of CNS stimulants, including EVEKEO ODT, assess the risk of abuse prior to prescribing.
 After prescribing, keep careful prescription records, educate patients and their families about abuse and on proper storage and disposal of CNS stimulants.
 Monitor for signs of abuse while on therapy, and re-evaluate the need for EVEKEO ODT use.

-Physical dependence (a state of adaptation manifested by a withdrawal syndrome produced by abrupt cessation, rapid dose reduction, or administration of an antagonist) may occur in patients treated with CNS stimulants including EVEKEO ODT.
+EVEKEO ODT may produce physical dependence from continued therapy.
+Physical dependence is a state of adaptation manifested by a withdrawal syndrome produced by abrupt cessation, rapid dose reduction, or administration of an antagonist.
 Withdrawal symptoms after abrupt cessation following prolonged high dosage administration of CNS stimulants include dysphoric mood; fatigue; vivid, unpleasant dreams; insomnia or hypersomnia; increased appetite; psychomotor retardation or agitation.

 Included as part of the PRECAUTIONS section.